VoltRipper

 If road-legality matters to you, you have three realistic moves:

-- Buy a dual-sport that ships street-capable — e.g., the Onyx RCR (moped-style with lights and a street kit) or the Delfast Top 3.0, which ships as a street-legal Class-2 e-bike and unlocks full power off-road.
+1. Buy a bike that ships street-capable — e.g., the Stark Varg EX (road-legal performance enduro), the Onyx RCR (moped-style with lights and a street kit), or the Delfast Top 3.0, which ships as a street-legal Class-2 e-bike and unlocks full power off-road.

 Not sure which bike fits your legal situation?
 The Find Your Ride configurator lets you filter by "must be street-legal" so you only see bikes that can actually get you there.